zeroXten/cryptdoh/README.md

 ## Output

-The output you get from the encrypt function is a string made up of Base64 encoded components, joined together with an ASCII period (0x2e):
+The output you get from the encrypt function is basically just a string made up of Base64 encoded components, joined together with an ASCII period (0x2e):

 Example output: